Hairpin turn

 A hairpin turn (also hairpin bend or hairpin corner) is a bend in a road with a very acute inner angle, making it necessary for an oncoming vehicle to turn about 180° to continue on the road.
 It is named for its resemblance to a bent metal hairpin.
-Such turns in ramps and trails may be called switchbacks in American English, by analogy with switchback railways.
+Such turns in ramps and trails may be called switchbacks in American English by analogy with switchback railways.

 Description

 Hairpin turns are often built when a route climbs up or down a steep slope, so that it can travel mostly across the slope with only moderate steepness, and are often arrayed in a zigzag pattern.
-Highways with repeating hairpin turns allow easier, safer ascents and descents of mountainous terrain than a direct, steep climb and descent, at the price of greater distances of travel and usually lower speed limits, due to the sharpness of the turn.
+Highways with repeating hairpin turns allow easier and safer ascents and descents of mountainous terrain than does a direct and steep climb and descent at the price of greater distances of travel and usually lower speed limits because of the sharpness of the turn.
 Highways of this style are also generally less costly to build and maintain than highways with tunnels.